pkpare/Parekh_lab_website/join/index.md

 ### Undergraduate students

-<b>We are no longer accepting students for the Fall 2024 term.
-Please apply through the BBS Undergraduate Research portal for the opportunity to interview for future open positions.<b>
+Please apply through the BBS Undergraduate Research portal for the opportunity to interview for future open positions.

+### Policy on minors

+We are <b>unable</b> to accept minors (under 18yo) to participate in research activities virtually or in person.
+Inquires made by perceived minors will not be addressed.

 {% include section.html %}